 Formulate

 The Formulate module enables you to build custom KPIs, member lists, formulas, scripts, and more, using the Pyramid Query Language (PQL) or MDX.
-These can then be used in visualizations and queries to customize your content or inject formulas and values into your data - this includes Discover, Present, Publish and Illustrate content.
+These can then be used in visualizations and queries to customize your content or inject formulas and values into your data - this includes Discover, Present, Publish, and Illustrate content.

 Formulate vs Discover Calculations

-Formulate logic can also be built directly in Discover using tools like 'Quick Calcs'.
+Formulate logic can also be built directly in Discover using tools such as Quick Calcs.
 These calculations are shortcuts to building the matching logic in Formulate.
-However, the Formulate tools remains the principle venue to create and edit such content - offering rich graphical and scripting tools
+However, the Formulate tools remain the principal venue to create and edit such content - offering rich graphical and scripting tools

-• Click here to see the Formulate Tutorials Video Library and overviews
+- Click here to see the Formulate Tutorials Video Library and overviews

 Components in Formulate